mvakde/mvakde.github.io/_pages/resume.md

   <span style = "text-align:center;"><figcaption>Current verified ARC-2 score on the private leaderboard on Kaggle</figcaption></span>
 </figure>

 Why ARC?
-Its a famous metalearning benchmark.
-Easy for humans, hard for AI models, including LLMs.
-The benchmark’s been open since 2019 and despite a heavy cash prize, no substantial progress was made till thinking LLMs in 2024.
-I showed that vanilla transformers were good enough to make the same progress at OOMs less effort
+IMO sample efficiency is the most important problem in AI today.
+ARC is a great benchmark for it: v few examples per task, diff rules for each task, v few tasks.
+Ofc ny approach avoids human priors.
+I only included [information already available to humans](https://x.com/evilmathkid/status/2038966957907886279)

+Bragging points:
+- I learnt ML almost from scratch doing this, and in a v short period of time.
+A year ago I didn't know how transformers worked.
+Today I am pushing the frontier on a benchmark that has been open since 2019 (Despite fame/heavy cash prize, researchers made no major progress till O1/O3 in 2024)
+- The only models with comparable performance are frontier reasoning LLMs, which need millions in pretraining compute.
+My model's lifetime cost is just a few dollars

 ## 2) Topped extremely competitive National Exams without studying much
 **Top 25 all India**, Indian National Astonomy Olympiad